 Bushnell Fusion 1-Mile Review - ARC 12x50 Rangefinding Binoculars

 The Bushnell Fusion 1-Mile ARC is a rangefinding binocular with BAK-4 prisms, fully multi-coated optics, and a true ranging distance of 1,760 yards.
 Both for bow and rifle hunters, the XTR coatings, Matrix Display Technology, VSI (Variable Sight-In) Modes, RainGuard HD anti-fog coating and a fully waterproof design makes this a tool for only the elite.

-The Fusion Binos seriously have all the perks, save the hefty price tag that you usually see for a rangefinder bino set.
-It’s quite a popular unit with a good star rating.
-Plenty of consumers agreeing that it’s a well-made rangefinder with high-performance optics and game changing technology.
+The Fusion Binoculars seriously have all the perks, save the hefty price tag that you usually see for a rangefinder binocular set.
+It's quite a popular unit with a good star rating.
+Plenty of consumers agreeing that it's a well-made rangefinder with high-performance optics and game changing technology.

 It seems that the adjustable brightness setting and the Matrix Display Technology really hits the spot for hunters alike.